georgeanndata/data_engineer/Projects/Insurance/README.md

 ![](images/data_points_in_file.png)

-I decided to ingest the file as is, leaving the data cleansing to the data scientist.

 # Used Tools

-The tools I used for this project were:
+The tools I used for this project included:

 * Python
 * SQLAlchemy